 Question: Does my league offer online registration?

-Answer: Little League International has partnered with Blue Sombrero, to provide technology services to local leagues, and your league may use online tools to allow parents and guardians to register players through the league’s website.
+Answer: Little League International has partnered with Sports Connect, to provide technology services to local leagues, and your league may use online tools to allow parents and guardians to register players through the league’s website.
 Many of these leagues have a secure page through their website that allows for online payment.
 Look at the league’s registration flier or advertisement to find out the website address.
 If you can’t find the website, call the league or a league official to inquire.

 Question: What is my child’s league age and in what division can he/she play?

 Answer: Your child’s league age can be determined by referring to the Little League Age Calculator.
 The age determination dates are different for baseball and softball, so be sure to use the correct calendar.
 After checking your child’s league age, consult Little League’s Division of Play page to see in what division your child is eligible to play in this season.
 Not all local leagues offer all Little League divisions, so be sure to ask your league officials what options are available for your child.